openbakery/gradle-xcodePlugin-Documentation/parameters/xcodebuild.md

 ### type

 the type of the build.
-Possible values are iOS, OSX (tvOS will be added in the future).
+Possible values are `iOS`, `macOS`, `tvOS` and `watchOS`.
 This parameter replaces the sdk parameter.
-The given values is not case sensitive therefor 'ios', 'iOs', 'IOS' are all correct values.
+The given values is not case sensitive therefor `ios`, `iOs`, `IOS` are all correct values.
+Also `OSX' as value is supported for backward compatibility that is mapped to `macOS`.

   default value: `'iOS'`